profound-labs/forest-path/manuscript/markdown/refuge-in-sangha.md

 operations.
 Now she is back at home in her house among the rice fields between the monastery and the main road.

-\`I’ve been going to monasteries for as long as I can remember.
+‘I’ve been going to monasteries for as long as I can remember.
 When I was a young girl my mother would always take me with her when she went to make merit.
 After I got married I used to go to Wat Pah Pong on Observance Days.
 I loved it so much: making food for the monks,